wildcardcorp/castle.documentation/working-with-content/introduction/user-accounts-and-roles.rst

-Plone User Accounts and Roles
+Castle User Accounts and Roles
 =============================

 .. include:: ../../_robot_anon.rst

-Plone web sites come in many flavors, ranging from personal websites with one user to community, organization, or business websites that could have hundreds of users.
+Castle web sites come in many flavors, ranging from personal websites with one user to community, organization, or business websites that could have hundreds of users.
-Each person who adds content to a Plone web site has their own user account.
+Each person who adds content to a Castle web site has their own user account.
 A user account includes a user name and a password.
-Some Plone sites allow people to sign up by visiting the site, clicking a **Join** link, and filling out basic user information.
+Some Castle sites allow people to sign up by visiting the site, clicking a **Join** link, and filling out basic user information.
 Other sites have user accounts that are created by web site administrators, in which case people normally receive emails with the user account details.

-However created, a Plone user account allows a person to log in by typing their user name and password.
+However created, a Castle user account allows a person to log in by typing their user name and password.
 Passwords are case-sensitive, which means that you have to pay attention to the uppercase and lowercase letters.
 For example, if your password is xcFGt6v, you would have to type that exactly for it to work.
 Passwords that have a variety of characters in them are preferred over passwords like "raccoon" or "boardwalk," as they are more difficult to guess and therefore more secure.